g1velo/iot-application-samples/java/standalone-samples/README.md

 ### Building the sample - Required if you want to run the samples outside of Eclipse

-* Clone the device-samples project using git clone as follows,
+* Clone the iot-application-samples project using git clone as follows,

     `git clone https://github.com/ibm-messaging/iot-application-samples`

-* Navigate to the device-samples project,
+* Navigate to the standalone-samples project,

     `cd iot-application-samples\java\standalone-samples`